TOTAL PRICE: Complete the form to calculate price

 The VIP bungalows with ensuite bathrooms are located on the beach.
 All bungalows have a covered verandah with table and bench seating and a hammock.
 Bungalows are set up for couples, but an extra mattress can be provided on request.

-Bedding is a double mattress on the floor with sheets, pillows, bolsters and a mosquito net and all rooms have a small table, power outlets and a room light switch.
+All bungalows sleep two on raised beds.
+Sheets, pillows, bolsters and a mosquito net are provided, and all rooms have a small table, power outlets and a room light switch.
 Electric fans are also supplied.

 A generator provides electricity from sunset until around midnight and Mambetron Homestay receives a good mobile phone signal which will usually support a data connection.